 HistologyThis section has been translated automatically.

 FSGS is characterized by segmental sclerosis of capillary loops in glomeruli (Nagata M et al. 2017).
-For histological reasons, several types with different courses and prognoses can be distinguished (Han MH et al. 2016):
+Based on histological considerations, several types with different courses and prognoses can be distinguished (Han MH et al. 2016):